A preprint is:

 A scientific manuscript that is uploaded by the authors to a public server.
 The preprint contains data and methods, but has not yet been accepted by a journal.
 Source: ASAPBio.

 A complete written description of a body of scientific work that has yet to be published in a journal.
 Typically, a preprint is a research article, editorial, review, etc. that is ready to be submitted to a journal for peer review or is under review.
 It could also be a commentary, a report of negative results, a large data set and its description, and more.
 Source: Bourne PE, Polka JK, Vale RD, Kiley R. Ten simple rules to consider regarding preprint submission.
 PLoS Comput Biol.
 2017 May 4;13(5):e1005473. doi: 10.1371/journal.pcbi.1005473.

-A preprint is a version of a scholarly or scientific paper that precedes formal peer review and publication in a peer-reviewed scholarly or scientific journal.
+A version of a scholarly or scientific paper that precedes formal peer review and publication in a peer-reviewed scholarly or scientific journal.
 The preprint may be available, often as a non-typeset version available free, before and/or after a paper is published in a journal.
+Source: Wikipedia.